How Safe is Acupuncture?

 Hanalei Acupuncture & Kauai Acupuncture provides safe, natural, effective forms of

-healing with no side-effects.
-What are the meridians?
+What are the Meridians?

 There are 12 major meridians in the body.

 Each of these are like a highway transporting energy and blood to its respective internal organ.

 When the energy in a meridian is not moving properly, it can affect the proper functioning of the organs and cause imbalances throughout the body.

 Acupuncturists are trained in the exact location, angle as well as depth of insertion of the acupuncture needle to avoid any injuries.

 How it Works: